danpopp/maxmind-ip-geolocate-google-maps-with-directions/README.md

 maxmind-ipgeolocate-google-maps-with-directions
 ===============================================

-A mash-up I created using MaxMind IP Geolocation and Google Maps to deliver automatic driving directions and maps from the visitor's approximate location to a destination of your choosing.
+A JavaScript mash-up I created using MaxMind IP Geolocation and Google Maps to deliver automatic driving directions and maps from the visitor's approximate location to a destination of your choosing.

 ## Pre-requisites:
   - A Google Maps API key.